Tongshun Street Church

 Tongshun Street Church, or Tongshunjie Church (通顺街教堂 (通順街教堂, Tōngshùn Jiē Jiàotáng, smooth street church)), full name Tongshun Street Christian Church, is the oldest Protestant church still operating in Hohhot, the capital of Inner Mongolia, China.
 Its history can be traced back to 1886.
-After mid-1950s, Tongshun Street Church used to be the joint gathering place for all the Christian denominations in the city for quite a few years.
+After the mid-1950s, Tongshun Street Church used to be the joint gathering place for all the Christian denominations in the city for quite a few years.
 Now, the church is the intern church of the Inner Mongolia Bible School and the Bible distribution point of the United Bible Societies in Hohhot.

 History

 In 1886, the China Inland Mission established a Protestant church on Tongshun Street in Kweisui City (today's Hohhot), with 7 pastors (Swedish), 289 believers, 168 rooms, 2 national schools (one for boys and one for girls), and 1 high school for boys.

 From 1923 to 1925, with the help of donations from believers, Swedish pastor Mai purchased a grain store compound on Tongshun Street North Road, built an auditorium there, and established Guisui Peizhen National School in the backyard of the church.
 A medical office was established where Swedish doctors treated citizens and trained local doctors.
 The church had a tall bell tower, and the bell could be heard within a radius of three or four miles.

 In the late 1950s, the Three-Self Patriotic Movement of "self-government, self-support, and self-preach" emerged in Christian circles across the country.
 And all the Christian denominations in Hohhot started to hold joint worship services at the Tongshun Street Church.

 In 1966, when the Cultural Revolution began, the church was forced to stop gathering and the buildings were converted into a grain station.
 It was not until around 1980 after the end of the Cultural Revolution that these properties were returned to the church.

 In 1987, the church resumed religious services after some simple repairs.
-At first only a few hundred participants.
+At first, services drew only a few hundred participants.

 From October 1995 to October 1996, a general renovation was carried out.
 When completed, the church had a building area of 1,010 square meters and could accommodate 1,500 people worshiping at the same time.

 In 2010, the west building of the courtyard was renovated and some offices were added.
 A new Christian Council residential dormitory was built on the north side.

 From September to October 2015, the church was renovated again and facilities such as tables and chairs were added.
 The members of the church also increased to about 3,000.
 In the same year, Inner Mongolia Bible School moved into the newly built teaching building in the church yard.